-- The connection of the inputs depends on the configured system (connection type). - PQ3000, PQ5000 only: In the connection diagrams on the next pages conventional voltage transformers are used.
+- The connection of the inputs depends on the configured system (connection type). - In the connection diagrams on the next pages conventional current-to-current CTs (x/5 A) are used.
+If the device is equipped with 3V current inputs, the connection of the CTs has to be performed in the same way but using current-to-voltage sensors. - In the connection diagrams on the next pages conventional voltage transformers are used.
 If a voltage transformer with extra windings for measuring the homopolar voltage is applied, connections should be as shown below.

-In order for the homopolar voltage to be measured, the item "Measure homopolar voltage" must be set to "Yes" in the settings of the measurement.
+In order for the homopolar voltage U{4C} to be measured, the item "Measure homopolar voltage" must be set to "Yes" in the settings of the measurement.
 This item is only available for 3-wire system types.

-Single-phase AC mains of IN or PE can be omitted.
+Single-phase AC mains